TinfFoil/dit_ITloc_projecttemplate/README.md

 This file is derived from Columbia's Law School [certifications](https://www.law.columbia.edu/academic-rules/certifications-academic-integrity#written-work)

+## Integrity

 No misconduct will be tolerated.
 If you plagiarise, ghost write or commit any other fault, you risk to fail the course.
+Please:
-Play fair and avoid any source of conflict.
+**play fair and avoid any source of conflict**.